 Engaging people of faith and goodwill to advocate for economic, racial, social and environmental justice in Virginia’s policies and practices through education, prayer and action.

 Since 1982, the Virginia Interfaith Center for Public Policy (“the Center”) has grounded its work on the belief that “the interfaith community can be very impactful if they engage and understand how much power they really have.”
-Today the Center is known throughout the city of Richmond for fighting “systematic poverty issues,” issues such as childhood obesity, “pay day” lending, and homelessness, according to the Reverend Douglas Smith, the organization’s former president and CEO.
-The Virginia Interfaith Center’s strong ties to religious communities throughout city allows the organization to coalesce energy and galvanize the resources and willpower of the faith-based communities who seek to address practical and relevant issues within the city.
+Today the Center is known throughout the city of Richmond for fighting “systematic poverty issues,” such as childhood obesity, “payday” lending, and homelessness, according to the Reverend Douglas Smith, the organization’s former president and CEO.
+The Virginia Interfaith Center’s strong ties to religious communities throughout the city allows the organization to coalesce energy and galvanize the resources and willpower of the faith-based communities who seek to address material issues within the city.

 The Center, in contrast to other interfaith advocacy organizations and models, does not conceive of itself as the face or the voice of faith communities.
 Rather, Smith says “we like to think of ourselves as the volume – we’re the people that turn the faith community on…to those key contemporary issues of the day.”
 At the basis of this approach is an understanding of interfaith advocates as a constituency to be mobilized and of the Center as a leveraging tool, even a megaphone.
 Using a methodology known as “affinity organizing,” the Virginia Interfaith Center for Public Policy conducts an annual poll of its members, inviting the faith communities to set the organization’s agenda by identifying the issues they want to address, instead of the other way around.
 “We want to meet them where they are and how they are, and make sure what we’re working on is relevant to them,” explains Smith.